loighic/proofs/CR_13b--meeting.md

 ---

 Begin by listing the premise or premises, and then work to the conclusion.
-When you are finished, if the proof is complete and correct, every line will have a `+` at the far right and Carnap will display the premises and conclusion above your proof (but that box won't turn green). **Your argument has to be valid, and the proof has to be correct.**
+When you are finished, if the proof is complete and correct, every line will have a `+` at the far right and Carnap will display the premises and conclusion above your proof (but that box won't turn green). **Your argument has to be valid, and to be valid, every line of the proof has to have a `+`.**

 ---